-The information on this page covers a range of residency and immigration facts and FAQs for individuals moving to Jersey.
-This information is also available to download in our guide Residency and Immigration.
-For more information about moving to Jersey please get in touch with a member of the team on +44(0)1534 440604 or email firstname.lastname@example.org.
+The page covers residency and immigration for individuals moving to Jersey.
+For more information about moving to or living in Jersey please visit our Key Information section or get in touch with a member of the team on +44(0)1534 440604 or firstname.lastname@example.org.

 On this page:

-Ordinarily you have to complete 5 years of continuous residence in Jersey, and gain Entitled for Work status, before you can start a business or work in most jobs.
-You have to complete 10 years of continuous residence, and gain Entitled status, to achieve full residential and employment status.
-However, Jersey welcomes applications from:
+Ordinarily you have to live in Jersey continuously for 5 years and gain Entitled for work status* before you can start a business or work in most jobs.
+You also have to live in Jersey continuously for 10 years and gain Entitled status* to access the full property market.
+However, there are exceptions, Jersey welcomes applications from:

-- High value activity businesses and their principals which are engaged in, or with, high growth potential, who are looking to relocate and move their future global operations offshore
+- High value activity businesses and their principals, who are looking to move offshore.

 For these individuals there are two routes that can be followed: